seek-oss/capsize/README.md

  }
 ```

+> [!NOTE]
-> [!NOTE] Worth noting, passing any of the metric override CSS properties will be ignored as they are calculated by Capsize.
-However, the `size-adjust` property is accepted to support fine-tuning the override for particular use cases.
-This can be used to finesse the adjustment for specific text, or to disable the adjustment by setting it to `100%`.
+> Passing any of the metric override CSS properties will be ignored as they are calculated by Capsize.
+> However, the `size-adjust` property is accepted to support fine-tuning the override for particular use cases.
+> This can be used to finesse the adjustment for specific text, or to disable the adjustment by setting it to `100%`.

 #### Scaling for different character subsets